-That this method succeeds on clinical-grade EEG data rests on two facts, in the processing of \emph{complete} brain states and the characterizing of \emph{entire} EEG recordings as comprehensive sequences of brain states without removal of noisy epochs.
-These two points highlight potential advantages of the method in that older less-advanced EEG databases could be re-analyzed sensibly with modern brain states analysis techniques, and the collecting of new EEG data in MS or other conditions could for budgetary reasons happen even on affordable low-resolution EEG recording devices.
-Having said that, high sensor density, high scan frequency and rich cognitive stimulative task conditions still leverage information density in the EEG and hence the potential depth of brain states abstraction models.
-While clinical EEG data come in their own right only highest-quality EEG data can deliver the fodder to study the internal syntax inside future multi-hierarchical cognetom cascade models.
+Together these points highlight potential advantages of the method in that older less-advanced EEG databases could be sensibly re-analyzed with modern brain states analysis techniques, while collecting new EEG data in MS or other conditions could for budgetary reasons happen on affordable low-resolution EEG recording devices.

+Having said that, only high sensor density \citep{Formica2025,Watorek2024}, high scan frequency and rich cognitive stimulative task conditions will leverage dense enough information in the EEG and hence contribute to deep brain states abstraction models.
+While clinical EEG data come in their own right only the highest-quality EEG data can deliver the fodder to study the internal syntax inside multi-hierarchical cognetom cascade models.